jarodpeachey/jelly/src/content/posts/how-to-tell-if-your-website-is-mobile-responsive.md

 A mobile-responsive website is essential for providing a seamless experience, improving search visibility, and increasing conversions.
 Signs of poor responsiveness include tiny text, difficult navigation, overlapping elements, and slow load times.
 Using tools, real device testing, and following best practices ensures your site adapts to all devices effectively.

 Prioritizing mobile-first design benefits both users and your business.
 It increases engagement, fosters trust, and drives more leads.
-For a complete guide on website optimization strategies, see our internal post [How a 1-Second Delay Could Be Costing You Customers](/blog/1-second-delay-costing-customers).